-We study how finite element method (FEM) can be selected to optimize numerical discretization of the inverse electrocardiographic (ECG) problem.
-Due to its illposedness, the inverse ECG problem poses different discretization requirements from its forward problem counterpart.
-Conventional refinements effective for the forward problem may become ineffective when applied to the inverse problem.
-We propose two refining methods specifically tackling the ill-posedness of the inverse problem.
-One is hybrid-shaped elements involving quadrilateral/triangular elements in 2D and prismatic/tetrahedral elements in 3D.
-Another method uses high-order FEM, extracts from the resulting system the linear component and solves the linear part only.
-Simulations on realistic human torso models demonstrate that both methods improve both the discrete problem's conditioning and the inverse solution, indicating our strategies might provide guidelines for mesh generation in practical biomedical simulations.
+Abstract-We study how finite element discretizations can be selected to achieve optimal numerical approximation of the inverse electrocardiographic (ECG) problem.
+Due to its ill-posed nature, the inverse ECG problem poses a different discretization requirement from its corresponding forward problem counterpart.
+Conventional refinement strategies effective for the forward problem may become ineffective when applied to the inverse problem.
+We propose refinement strategies specifically tackling the ill-posedness of the inverse problem.
+The strategies lead to two numerical methods.
+One is hybrid-shaped finite elements, involving quadrilateral/triangular elements in 2D and prismatic/tetrahedral elements in 3D.
+Another method uses high-order finite elements, extracts from the resulting system the linear component, and solves the linear part only.
+The hybrid element method was conducted on a realistic 3D torso model whereas the high-order truncation method was tested on a 2D segmented torso slice.
+Results demonstrate that both methods improve both the discrete problem's conditioning and the inverse solution, indicating our strategies might provide guidelines for 3D mesh generation from segmented images in practical biomedical simulations.